-In the above journal process, you will discover that your "protector" is holding onto very specific childhood beliefs that, at one time, seemed to secure outer safety, acceptance and survival.
+In the above journal process, you will discover that your "protector" is holding onto very specific childhood or teenage beliefs that, at one time, seemed to secure outer safety, love, acceptance, security and survival.

-As part of my inner integration, I often try to create a new "win-win" belief to live into, to dance into, to sing about, and to create expressive or affirmative art to meditate upon.
+As part of my inner integration, when I find a new "win-win" belief to live into, I dance into it, I sing about it, and I create expressive or affirmative art to meditate upon to anchor.

-Below, I offer personal examples to demonstrate how I have integrated my positive belief work with the expressive arts.
+Below, I offer personal examples to demonstrate how I have integrated my new positive beliefs through creative expression.

 Integration Using the Expressive Arts

-In my childhood I decided that it was only comfortable for me to express my authentic self when I was alone.
+In my childhood, I decided that it was only comfortable for me to express my authentic self when I was alone.
 This had me creating a hugely imaginative inner life - but only when I was by myself.
-Until I was 40, this led me into a deeply-lived experience of the expressive arts - alone - in my journals.
-It did not, however, foster me enjoying my relationships with other people very much.
+Until I was 40, this childlike belief led me into a deeply-lived experience of the expressive arts - alone - in my journals.
+It did not, however, foster an ability to enjoy my relationships very much.

-The Limited Childhood Belief: "I can only express my authentic self when I am alone" led to loneliness, social frivolity and a feeling of emptiness when I was with others.
+The Limited Childhood Belief: "I can only express my authentic self when I am alone" led to loneliness, social frivolity and a feeling of emptiness when I was in connection with others.

-Dancing New Beliefs: The body, brain and nervous system needs to be rewired as limiting beliefs create tight constrictions in the body.
-Combining authentic movement with affirming new expansive beliefs helps the body to break apart stuck patterns.
-Try dancing to the inner words, "I belong.
-My authentic expression is welcome.
-I am free to be me."
+Dancing New Beliefs: The body, brain and nervous system needs to be rewired because limiting beliefs create tight constrictions in the body.
+Combining authentic movement with affirming, new, expansive beliefs helps the body to break apart stuck patterns.
+I danced to the words, "I am free to be me."

-Singing New Beliefs: Repeating new beliefs through an originally repetitive sing-song tune helps bring the new "win-win" beliefs into sharp focus.
-We have all experienced having a song "stuck" in our head.
-This process serves the purpose of inviting the new "win-win" belief to more firmly embed itself into our mind.
-Try loudly singing your new, empowered beliefs.
-Sing, "I love who I am!
-I love myself unconditionally."
+Singing New Beliefs: Repeating new beliefs through a repetitive sing-song tune helps bring the new "win-win" beliefs into sharp focus.
+You have likely experienced having a song "stuck" in your head.
+The song that I sang over and over in my healing process was, "I love you just the way you are."

-Art Jounaling New Beliefs: "Affirmative Art Journaling" is very popular today.
+Art Journaling New Beliefs: "Affirmative Art Journaling" is very popular today.
 It involves writing all your negative beliefs on your journal page to release them out of your body.
-Next, the task is to paint, collage and write new positive affirmations on top of the negative beliefs.
+The next stage is to paint, collage and write new positive affirmations on top of the negative beliefs.
 This process serves to help you see your negative beliefs in visual form, and then to create an antidote.

-Covering up negative voices can be experienced as self-rejection by the body.
-For this reason, I often like to create a journal spread with the negative voices on the left and the positive voices on the right.
-I like to see and embrace all parts of myself!
+It is important to consider, however, that covering up negative voices can be experienced as self-rejection by the body.
+For this reason, I like to create a journal spread with the negative voices on the left and the positive voices on the right.